dioptrique/DRnugen/README.md

-# Dr Nugen : Your personal medical fact checker
+# Dr. Nugen : Your personal medical fact checker

 ## Why you need it